Ahsan9981/Angular_Role_Based_Authentication/README.md

 5. Use of shared-module to provide different functionality in feature modules.
 6. Short Import syntax as a productivity hack.
 7. Module Based routing and feature module.
 [Version 1].
+8. Data Resolvers Demo.
+[Version 2].
-8. Lazy Loading of feature modules and routing.
-[Version 2]
+9. Lazy Loading of feature modules and routing.
+[Version 3].
-9. Angular authentication guard implementation & application.
+10. Angular authentication guard implementation & application.
-10. Error Handling in Angular.
+11. Error Handling in Angular.